 The scandalous couple in waiting

 Modern Edith chats on the phone

-The arrival at the Flinchers’ estate is awkward.
-Clearly there is tension between the Fletchers.
-Rose and her mother Susan Fletcher are at each other’s throats.
+The arrival at the Flintshires’ estate is awkward.
+Clearly there is tension between the couple.
+Rose and her mother Susan Flintshire are at each other’s throats.
 No one is happy in the house but divorce is out of the question.
 We also learn the Duneagle estate wasn’t modernized like Downton and they are broke.
 It is eventually decided that Rose will come live at Downton where she will come out.
 Lord Grantham finally admits that Matthew’s vision of modernization saved Downton from collapse.